Generic selectors

 Week 3

-Conductor Bernhard Gueller needs no introduction.
-As principal guest conductor of the Cape Town Philharmonic Orchestra and a regular fixture for Johannesburg Philharmonic Orchestra’s Symphony Season concerts, Gueller is renowned for his profoundly energetic interpretations on the podium.
+Conductor Bernhard Gueller certainly needs no introduction.
+As principal guest conductor of the Cape Town Philharmonic Orchestra and a regular fixture for Johannesburg Philharmonic Orchestra’s Symphony Season concerts, Gueller is renowned for his profoundly energetic interpretations on the podium and is one of the biggest names in South African classical music.

 Where: Linder Auditorium, 27 St Andrews Road, Parktown, Johannesburg